ListeningApp/listening-modal-llm/training_documents/welch_cache/welch.md

 G.W.: Though certain things you really don't want to rebuild.
 The night of the tornado, two of our main guitars were here at the house.
 When the sirens started going off, first we suited up-we put on boots.
 Don't want to be barefoot.
 And then we grabbed the guitars.
 We don't have a basement here, so I was in the hall bathroom with the two guitars, hugging the toilet while the tornado went overhead.

-Years ago, I wrote a book about obsessive collectors of very rare, prewar seventy-eight-r.p.m. records.
+Years ago, I wrote a book about obsessive collectors of very rare, prewar seventy-eight- R.P.M. records.
 I remember finding it so beautiful and poignant, so miraculous, that any of those disks had survived at all.
 Shellac is brittle; it shatters and chips easily.
 Holding some of those rare records in my hands, these utterly extraordinary recordings, I don't know, it reminded me that sometimes, stuff matters.

 G.W.: Of course it matters!
 You're talking about art.
 You're talking about saving art, in the moment, when, in fact, your life is in danger.
 But you're gonna brave that danger.